I’d be happy to provide an estimate once we’ve determined precisely what’s gone wrong and why.

 Pretenders

-Some folks expect sight-unseen quotes and less ethical repairers enable this expectation because it gets them work.
-I don’t need the work and will never enable those who expect blind quotes.
-I will always educate people as to why this approach is unhelpful.
+Some folks expect sight-unseen quotes and less ethical repairers enable this expectation because it brings in work.
+I don’t need the work and I’m not prepared to do that, it’s that simple.

-I could never have guessed what was wrong with a Krell KSA-100S I repaired a couple of years ago for example.
-I fixed multiple issues only to discover one hidden issue at the very end.
-It’s an interesting read!
-Similarly, an Accuphase E-303 I repaired contained five unrelated faults, none of which could have been guessed because they were so unusual.
+I could never have guessed what was wrong with this Krell KSA-100S I repaired, for example.
+I fixed multiple issues only to discover a hidden one at the very end.
+Similarly, an Accuphase E-303 I repaired contained five unrelated faults, none of which could have been guessed.

 When you have a repairable amplifier, the last thing you want is to end up with a ruined one.
 Take this beautiful Gryphon DM-100 class-A amplifier for example.
 Sadly, this lovely amplifier visited all the wrong people before I finally saw it and by then it was unfortunately too late.